DataZen Documentation

 Overview

-The DECLARE PARAM command defines an input variable that can be used to parameterize most of the SQL script.
-Parameter values can be overriden by a calling script when calling the preview operation, but cannot be modified when running as a scheduled operation.
-You can optionally specify default values for parameters; while optional, this is a recommended practice in case no values are provided when running the pipeline.
+The DECLARE / DECLARE PARAM command defines a script variable that can parameterize most of the SQL CDC script.
+Parameter values can be overridden by a calling script when using the preview operation, but cannot be overridden that way when the pipeline runs as a scheduled operation.
+You can optionally specify default values for parameters; while optional, this is recommended in case no values are provided when the pipeline runs.

-Both default values and overriden values support the use of DataZen functions.
+Both default values and overridden values support the use of DataZen functions.

 To pass values to the /sql/preview endpoint, you must provide a JSON Array of objects in an HTML comment section (see example below).